jackylee1/shop/roadmap.md

 - Cart
 - Basic order
 - Basic admin
+- Notifications

 ##Future:
 - Admin with roles (and dynamic permissions)
 - Categories (more lvl depth)
 - Support some delivery services (using api)
 - Charts
+- Realtime notifications
+- Api for other apps

 The list is supplemented...